Sauna Boat Tasmania by DB Building Co.

 Dan Bush from Dan Bush Building Co. has found his groove crafting high-end architectural and detail-oriented buildings.
 Known for designing and building the much-loved Three Capes Cabin in 2021, Dan has now added Sauna Boat Tasmania to his accomplishments.
 The idea for Sauna Boat Tasmania came from a combination of Dan’s passion for building and his love for the traditional Scandinavian sauna experience.
 Born and raised in Tasmania, Dan has captured the Scandinavian experience in a uniquely Tasmanian way, creating an opportunity for his guests to appreciate Tasmanian design while submersing themselves into the Tasmanian outdoors.
 After two years of research and investigating the best sauna and boat-building materials, Dan undertook his passion project, erecting Southern Tasmania’s first public floating sauna.

-Outside: Tasmania Oak
+Outside: Tasmanian Oak

 With a strong desire to use and celebrate Tasmanian materials, Dan selected Celery Top Pine for the sauna’s interior cladding and Tasmanian Oak for the sauna’s exterior.